 If you have any questions, support is available via email and chat, although it's not 24/7.
 Working hours are 8am to 8pm (Eastern Time) Monday to Friday, and 12pm to 5pm at the weekend.

-Most domain name registrars offer a simple identikit service with little to separate them from the competition, but Dynadot is an interesting exception which has some unusual advantages.
+Most domain name registrars offer a simple identikit service with little to separate them from the competition, but Dynadot is an interesting exception that has some unusual advantages.

 This starts right at the beginning, with your initial search.
 You can use the website much like any other – type your preferred domain, press Enter, read the results – but you also get Bulk and IDN (Internationalized Domain Name) search tools, and advanced options allow defining which domain extensions to include in your searches, as well as setting those as defaults for all future searches.